-A summer choral concert by the Lynchburg College Choral Union will be given on Sunday, July 24 at 7:30 p.m. in Snidow Chapel to highlight the work of five graduate student conductors in the College’s master of arts in music choral conducting program.
+A summer choral concert by the University of Lynchburg Choral Union will be given on Sunday, July 24 at 7:30 p.m. in Snidow Chapel to highlight the work of five graduate student conductors in the College’s master of arts in music choral conducting program.
 The concert is free and open to the public.

-|Antonio Ververis (left), a master’s student in choral conducting, practices with Dr. Jong Kim.|
+|Antonio Ververis (left), a master’s student in choral conducting, practices with Dr. Jong Kim.

 Students will conduct the following pieces: “Gloria” by Antonio Vivaldi; “Christmas Cantata” by Daniel Pinkham, “Zion’s Walls” by Aaron Copland; and “Set Down Servant,” a spiritual arranged by Robert Shaw.